MicrosoftDocs/bot-docs/articles/bot-framework-publish-overview.md

 [Task 4](#publish): Publish your bot to the Bot Directory

 > [!NOTE]
 > Task 1 (Register your bot) and Task 2 (Deploy your bot) are not applicable for bots that are created by using the Azure Bot Service
 > (since bot registration and deployment are handled as part of the Azure Bot Service bot creation process).

 ##<a id="register"></a> Task 1: Register your bot with the Bot Framework

+> [!IMPORTANT]
+> Review the [Bot Directory publishing guidelines](bot-framework-publish-review-guidelines.md) and keep them in mind when registering and publishing your bot.

 Registration is a simple process wherein you provide some information about your bot and then generate the app ID and password that your bot will use to authenticate with the Bot Framework.
 For a detailed walk through of the registration process, see [Register a bot with the Bot Framework](bot-framework-publish-register.md).